-The application shall include a narrative by an appropriate professional describing the project relative to the historic context of Milton Village including how the project positively contributes to the character of the district, preserves the history of the district, and strengthens its streetscape and vitality.
+The application shall include a narrative by an appropriate design professional describing the project relative to the historic context of Milton Village including how the project positively contributes to the character of the district, preserves the history of the district, and strengthens its streetscape and vitality.
 The application must include architectural renderings, elevations, existing conditions survey, photos, site plan, landscape plan and details, site/building sections with accurate topographic depiction, building material specifications and other pertinent details regarding the project architecture and its compliance with the Design Standards.
-A narrative describing the integration of the Design Standards and compliance with the Design Standards should accompany the application materials.
+A narrative describing the integration of the Design Standards and compliance with the Design Standards shall accompany the application materials.
+A narrative describing compliance with Secretary of the Interior Standards shall accompany the application materials where applicable.
 The application shall include a narrative describing the parking, ride sharing, bicycle storage, and other similar transportation infrastructure elements integrated with the project.
 This narrative shall include discussion of off-site transportation impacts, including a district parking impact analysis and traffic impact analysis for the proposed project.
 The narrative shall describe potential district mitigation that may be proposed to address the impacts identified.

 Proposals seeking a District Improvement Incentive must submit detailed plans and supporting information on the proposed streetscape and public realm improvements that support granting the bonus.
-Proposals seeking a Historic Preservation Incentive must submit a historic building report documenting the condition of the historic structure with drawings and photographs as well as the proposal for re-use of that structure.
+Proposals seeking a Historic Preservation Incentive must submit a historic building report, prepared by a qualified historic preservation consultant, documenting the condition of the historic structure with drawings and photographs as well as the proposal for re-use of that structure.
 All studies and narratives submitted to the Planning Board must be supported by reliable data.
 The penalty for unsupported statements in the application is denial of the application.
 The three narratives required in this paragraph must reliably establish what is requested to be shown.
 If any of these narratives fails to do so, that failure should be cause for denial of the application.

-15. Application Review Fees
+13. Application Review Fees